-For all sequences of antibiotics of a fixed length (2,3,4,5, or 6), we examined the probability that a given genotype is returned to the wild type state.
+For all sequences of antibiotics of a fixed length (2,3,4,5, 6), we examined the probability that a given genotype is returned to the wild type state.
 The results are summarized in Figure 17 and Tables 8 and 9.
 We found that there was typically some increase in probability after allowing the addition of one more antibiotic to the treatment path than was strictly necessary to return to the wild type (0000).

-However, beyond that addition, there were few cases where we saw major increases in the probability of returning to the wild type state.
-(See Tables 7 and 8).
-The probabilities were similar using both models and tended to converge as the pathway lengths increased.
+However, beyond that addition, there were few cases where we saw major increases in the probability of returning to the wild type state (see Tables 7 and 8).
+The probabilities were similar using both the CPM and EPM models and tended to converge as the pathway lengths increased.

 These results show the most likely paths for returning to the wild type state from various starting points.